Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 ## PS: even simpler hot-swap

 If all you want is to reload _this_ module's panel,  we can go even more minimal.
- Ignore everything in this article, and add this function to your module widget (substituting your panel names):
+Ignore everything in this article, and add the following function to your module widget (substituting your panel names):

 ```cpp
 void MyModuleWidget::reloadPanel() {